nautobot/nautobot/nautobot/docs/installation/http-server.md

 ## HTTP Server Installation

 Any HTTP server of your choosing is supported.
-For your convenience, setup guides for the most common options are provided here.
+For your convenience, setup instructions for NGINX are provided here.

 !!! warning
     The following steps must be performed with root permissions.